pcmola/arduino/ControllingLegoTrain/README.md

 # Controlling Lego Train By Parm Using Arduino, Ultrasonic Sensor, IR Transmitter

+## Prerequisite
+You have to have PowerFunctions.cpp, PowerFunctions.h file.
+Those files could be downloaded at https://github.com/jurriaan/Arduino-PowerFunctions .

+#
 ## Bill Of Materials

 Label	| Part Type